sporeprotocol/spore-docs/docs/tutorials/1-create-your-first-spore.md

 # Creating your first spore from scratch

 This step-by-step guide will help you create your first spore on CKB testnet using the SDK of Spore Protocol.
-To follow along, you should be familiar with basic javascript/typescript and know how to install and configure Node.js dev environment.
+To follow along, you should be familiar with basic TypeScript and know how to install and configure Node.js dev environment.

 ### Tools You Need

-- An IDE/Editor that supports Javascript/Typescript
+- An IDE/Editor that supports TypeScript
 - [Node.js](https://nodejs.dev/en/learn/) development environment
-- A package manager ([npm](https://docs.npmjs.com/getting-started/) or [yarn](https://classic.yarnpkg.com/lang/en/docs/getting-started/))
+- A package manager such as [yarn](https://classic.yarnpkg.com/lang/en/docs/getting-started/))

 ### Project Ingredients

-- A CKB address and its private key
+- A CKB testnet address and its private key
 - CKBytes testnet tokens from the [faucet](https://faucet.nervos.org/)
 - The content you’d like to store on-chain